build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

    THING_NAME=RaspberryPiPicoW
    ```

-   - A *Thing* is a virtual representation of a hardware device in AWS IoT.
-Each *Thing* needs a unique name.
+   - Each *Thing* needs a unique name.
 In this example, we are using `RaspberryPiPicoW` for illustration purposes, but you can select any name

    - The name will be stored in an environment variable for later steps